Science Techniques: What is optogenetics and why is it so trendy?

 Nearly 20 years later, enter the algae Chlamydomonas reinhardtii and the discovery of channelrhodopsins, or ChRs.
 Similar to npHRs, these ChRs are light sensitive (at 460nm) rhodopsins that when activated, undergo a conformation change thereby opening the ion channel and allowing cations to pass (Na+, K+; depolarizaing the membrane).
 In the algae, the ChR’s function as light-sensing receptors allowing the algae to move towards the source of light.
 A key discovery for optogenetics was the mapping of the genome of ChR-1 by Nagel, Hegemann and other which gave physiologists the tools to explore their uses in other model systems.
 Without these key discoveries optogenetics would be far behind what it is today.

 The work by Nagel and Hegemann, combined with the basis for using genetic expression of optical probes by Miesenböck’s group, led to the ideas developed by a group at Stanford which published the seminal paper in what we know today as optogenetics.
-Ingeniously, the realized that these channels could potentially be put into neurons in the mammalian brain and using specific wavelengths of light they could either excite or inhibit the cells.
+Ingeniously, they realized that these microbial opsins could also be put into neurons in the mammalian brain (similar to the methods of the earlier work by Zemelman et al, 2002) and using specific wavelengths of light they could either excite or inhibit the cells with precise timing and spatial control.
 Boyden et al. (2005) were successful in expressing channelrhodopsin-2 (ChR2) into mammalian cells (cultured hippocampal neurons) and using light, were able to control the cells output (sub-threshold firing as well as action potentials).
 This groundbreaking work was done by Ed Boyden (then a grad student, now assistant professor at MIT) with Feng Zhang (then a grad student, now assistant professor at MIT) in the bioengineering lab of Dr. Karl Deisseroth at Stanford University.

 As I write this article there are hundreds of optogenetic probes and techniques being used in neuroscience, developmental biology, biophysics and molecular biology.
 From ion channels (those things that are responsible for moving Na+, K+, Cl- etc across the cell’s membrane and the basis of neurotransmission, ground-breaking work done by Ed Boyden, Karl Deisseroth and others), to g-protein coupled receptors (the most abundant receptor type in the brain, recent work by Ehud Isacoffs group at Berkeley), as well as a variety of plant proteins (some awesome work being done by Jared Toettcher with Wendel Lim/Orion Weiner at UCSF using the Andor Mosaic!) and proteins that allow for visualization of membrane voltage (amazing work being done by Adam Cohen’s group at Harvard).
 Optogenetics is giving researchers precise control over signaling in both space and time, allowing them to ask very specific questions without significant perturbations to their model system.